All-MLB Team

+The career leader in selections is Shohei Ohtani, who has been named an All-MLB player eight times.
+Ohtani is also the only player to be named to both teams in the same season (as a designated hitter and starting pitcher respectively), accomplished in 2021 and 2022, and is the only player to be named to the first team twice in the same season, in 2023.
+The leaders as measured by number of seasons named All-MLB are Yordan Alvarez, Mookie Betts, Freddie Freeman, Aaron Judge, Juan Soto, and Ohtani each of whom has been selected All-MLB in five seasons.

 Description

 The roster of each team consists of one catcher, four infielders (one for each position), three outfielders regardless of position, one designated hitter, five starting pitchers, and two relief pitchers.
-Before the 2022 season, the designated hitter had been used only in the American League (as well as interleague games hosted by American League teams), except during the COVID-19-affected 2020 season.
+Before the 2022 season, the designated hitter was only used in the American League (as well as interleague games hosted by American League teams), except during the COVID-19-affected 2020 season.

 Selections

+Most selections

+The following players have been selected for an All-MLB Team three or more times.

+Updated as of the conclusion of the 2025 Major League Baseball season.